-- 1) Foods, frozen desserts, or beverages are usually served in edible containers or in paper, plastic, or other disposable containers. - The customer is not served food at his/her table by an employee but receives it at a counter, window, or similar facility for carrying to another location on or off the premises for consumption. - 3) Corner Lot - 4) A lot situated at the intersection of two or more streets, which has a boundary line bordering on two of the streets and having an interior angle of less than 135 degrees.
+- (a) Foods, frozen desserts, or beverages are usually served in edible containers or in paper, plastic, or other disposable containers. - (b) The customer is not served food at his/her table by an employee but receives it at a counter, window, or similar facility for carrying to another location on or off the premises for consumption. - (c) Corner Lot - (d) A lot situated at the intersection of two or more streets, which has a boundary line bordering on two of the streets and having an interior angle of less than 135 degrees.